ArjunaCluster/ArjunaUsers/about/hardware.md

 - Monitor the status of existing jobs

 **DO NOT** run compute jobs on the head node.
 Moreover, do not use the headnode for anything other than submitting jobs to compute nodes.
 Unauthorized uses of the head node include, but are not limited to:
--Running Jupyter Notebooks to analyze data -Webscraping
+- Running Jupyter Notebooks to analyze data
+- Webscraping
--Running Simulations
+- Running Simulations

 Authorized uses of the headnode include, but are not limited to:
--Installing software for use on the compute nodes -Moving data to and from Arjuna
+- Installing software for use on the compute nodes
+- Moving data to and from Arjuna
--Submitting jobs
+- Submitting jobs

 If the desired compute task is anything other than trivial operations required for job submission which can only be run on the headnode of arjuna, it should be run on a worker node or elsewhere.